Lu Yuren – Hong Kong stocks fell first after the introduction of the Loss-Lose Act|Financial High Tea

 The passage of the new bill is naturally bad news for the mainland.
 The measures not only deal a blow to China’s semiconductor industry, but also mark the vicious development of Sino-US industrial competition, and the friction between the two sides has a great chance to escalate in the future.

 The government threw a lot of silver bullets to subsidize the semiconductor industry, which should have driven the stock price of the sector to explode.
 However, this did not happen.
 On the contrary, technology stocks were weak before the bill was introduced.
 There are several explanations for the performance of the US stock market.
-First, after a round of rebound, the valuation of technology stocks has risen to a high level; second, market participants are skeptical about the ability of the United States to rebuild production.
+First, following a round of rebound, the valuation of technology stocks has risen to a high level; second, market participants are skeptical regarding the ability of the United States to rebuild production.
 Increased resistance to entry into the world’s largest consumer market is not good for stock valuations.

 The signs of vicious competition between China and the US economy are bad signals for the global investment sentiment.
 Since the opening and reform of the mainland in the last century, a large amount of productivity has been released, and the world has enjoyed the peace dividend of high growth and low inflation.
 At present, the United States is instigating the West to turn the world back into a hemisphere, which will inevitably increase production costs and push up inflation.
 If the United States wants to rebuild its factories to produce chips, even if it adopts a large number of automated production facilities, it cannot escape the effect of pushing up wages.
 Washington is burning money to boost the grain industry and at the same time stimulate inflation.
 Of course, the effect is not as good as the politicians describe it, and the technology stocks cannot be excited and become a reasonable response.